 - 1. The names and addresses of DBE firms that will participate in the contract; - 2.
-A signed agreement between the Prime Contractor and each DBE subcontractor stating the price and scope of work to be performed on the contract (Blanket orders or Blanket purchase agreements will not be counted as an valid signed agreement); - 3.
-A description of the work that each DBE will perform;

-- 4. The dollar amount of the participation of each DBE firm participating; - 5.
+A signed agreement between the Prime Contractor and each DBE subcontractor stating the price and scope of work to be performed on the contract; - 3.
+A description of the work that each DBE will perform; - 4.
+The dollar amount of the participation of each DBE firm participating; - 5.
 Written and signed documentation of commitment to use a DBE subcontractor whose participation it submits to meet a contract goal; - 6.
 Written and signed confirmation from the DBE that it is participating in the contract as provided in the prime contractor's commitment and - 7.
 If the bidder is unable to meet the DBE participation contract goal, the bidder must supply documented evidence that supports a notions that a good faith effort was made to secure DBE subcontractors.